 Students will choose a project that demonstrates their learning of the materials presented in and related to the course.
-Examples of student projects include exploring how information architecture plays a role in community informatics and regional planning, conducting field research to understand how user design plays a role in open data and local policy making, researching cyber security policies and enhancements or hindrances to economic growth, developing a model organizational design to exploit information flows for better policy or economic outcomes, designing an application for disease mitigation, discovering the regulatory barriers to financial inclusion in mobile banking, understanding and exploring any role 3D printing might have in affecting health and health informatics, connecting businesses and local organizations to open data to spur innovation, making an art project that is representative of the interoperable systems underpinning a certain aspect of information policy, writing a graphic novel or narrative of an area of dark code, and those yet to be unleashed by the student imagination.
+Examples of student projects include engaging in Bitcoin exchange and documenting the experience to discern any policy applications, exploring the Dark Web for any potential uses for public good, conducting field research to understand how user design plays a role in open data and local policy making, researching cybersecurity policies and enhancements or hindrances to economic growth, designing a drone program to assist in food provision, designing an app for disease mitigation, discovering the regulatory barriers to financial inclusion in mobile banking, understanding and exploring any role 3D printing might play in affecting health and health informatics, connecting businesses and local organizations to open data to spur innovation, and those yet to be unleashed by the student imagination.
 The project will account for 60% of your grade.